Price

 Location Overview

-This classic 5-day Marangu Route Kilimanjaro climb with hut accommodations ascends the southeastern slopes of Mount Kilimanjaro – Africa's highest peak and the world's tallest free-standing volcano – located 80–100 km (50–62 miles) southeast of Arusha, Tanzania's vibrant safari and trekking hub at the base of Mount Meru.
-Starting from Arusha (1,400 m/4,600 ft elevation), the drive follows smooth paved roads through fertile Chagga farmlands, coffee and banana plantations, and bustling Marangu village to the iconic Marangu Gate, providing the most accessible and popular approach to the 5,895 m (19,341 ft) Uhuru Peak.
+The 6-day Machame Route Kilimanjaro climb ascends the dramatic southwestern slopes of Mount Kilimanjaro – Africa’s highest peak and the world’s tallest free-standing volcano – located approximately 80–100 km (50–62 miles) southeast of Arusha, Tanzania’s premier safari and trekking hub at the base of Mount Meru.

 Geography & Access